-The day will come when you will need to move your WordPress website to the new domain.
+The day will come when you will need to move your WordPress site to the new domain.
 For sure, because it includes situations when you need to publish a site developed on the local environment, to the live hosting infrastructure.
-Moving a simple WordPress website to another domain or hosting is not a very complicated process.
+Moving a simple WordPress site to another domain or hosting is not a very complicated process.
 However, it must be done in the right way, to ensure all the changes are correctly migrated and no issues arise on the production version.

-The most important thing: Backup
+The most important thing in WordPress migration: Backup

 When moving WordPress site to a new domain start with the backup copy of your website.
 You can do it manually by exporting the database and downloading files, plug-ins and website theme to your computer and saving them in a separate folder.
 You can also use WordPress plug-ins (such as Duplicator).

-Migrating the WordPress website manually
+Migrating the WordPress site manually

 - log to the hosting (having SSH access simplifies things a lot, but an FTP is sufficient),

-- download a copy of the database,
+- download a copy of the WordPress database,

 - replace old URLs in the database with URLs of the new domain using the “Search and Replace” function on the database dump file,

-There are several migration plug-ins available to help you move WordPress site to a new domain.
+There are several WordPress migration plug-ins available to help you move WordPress site to a new domain.
 Let’s talk a little about them:

 Duplicator is the best WordPress migration plug-in available on the market.
-It works for many different types of migration scenarios.
+It works for many different types of WordPress migration scenarios.
 What’s more important, you do not need advanced technical knowledge to use it.

 UpdraftPlus is one of the best WordPress migration plug-ins with way over 3 million active installation.
 It allows you to seamlessly create scheduled backups to almost any target service or device, be it Amazon S3, FTP Server or a simple e-mail message.